Feyerabend/ABC80/cas/README.md

 BASIC, there is a bit of "parsing" once the binary encoding has been decoded.
 First start with a cable connected so that the modern computer can listen to what ABC80 sends out.
-Start some audio program to capture sound, and start with recording.
-At the ABC80 you have the program to send, type `SAVE CAS:` and hit return.
+Start some audio program to capture sound, and start recording.
+At the side of ABC80 you have the program to be sent, type `SAVE CAS:` and hit return.
-Audio should now be broadcast through the cable.
+Audio should now be broadcasted through the cable.
 Save the new file in the Wave-format and [PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation).